SmartTensors/NMFk.jl/Readme.md

 ### Applications:

-**NNMk** has been applied in a wide range of real-world applications.
+**NMFk** has been applied in a wide range of real-world applications.
 The analyzed datasets include model outputs, laboratory experimental data, and field tests:

 - Climate modeling